sol-sk/GIT_Obsidian/W2024/W2024T1/CPSC 430/CPSC 430 Essay 9 Outline.md

 Social contract theory;

 Like individuals, a social contract binds national governments to certain obligations.
+Nations must honor borders, as well as the right of a country to rule itself with its own government.
+International organizations like the UN exist to uphold these obligations, and violating them can lead to conflict and incur international punishment.
+Interfering in another country's election is a violation of this contract, contradicting the